 SIU's research community acknowledges that in this era of half-life of knowledge, it is essential to not only remain connected with the researchers of the discipline working outside the University, but also to share resources and collaborate with them for achieving quality and speed in research.
 Various SIU institutes have collaborated with other researchers on common research agenda that benefitted their fields.
 In addition, SIU collaborates with 54 Centres for Research Collaboration (CRC) with whom they conduct joint research.

-In its continuous pursuit of giving back to Society through academics and research, the University has established Symbiosis Centre for Waste Research Management (SCWRM) and Symbiosis Centre for Stem Cell Research (SCSCR), Symbiosis Centre for Nanoscience and Nanotechnology(SCNN) AND Symbiosis Center for Medical Image Analysis (SCMIA) and Symbiosis Centre for Behavioural Studies (SCBS) in past few years.
+In its continuous pursuit of giving back to Society through academics and research, the University has established Symbiosis Centre for Waste Resource Management (SCWRM) and Symbiosis Centre for Stem Cell Research (SCSCR), Symbiosis Centre for Nanoscience and Nanotechnology(SCNN) AND Symbiosis Center for Medical Image Analysis (SCMIA) and Symbiosis Centre for Behavioural Studies (SCBS) in past few years.
 These Centres are led by the researchers of repute in respective disciplines and are being developed as the Centres of Excellence of the future.

 With the advent of new knowledge economy, a tag of urgency on understanding and managing knowledge based assets such as innovations and know-how has become crucial.
 In this context, Intellectual Property Rights (IPR) have become important in the face of changing trade environment characterized by global competition, high innovation risks, short product life cycle, technology change, high investments in research and development (R&D), production and marketing and need for highly skilled human resources.